 From time to time we have exchanged spectrum licenses with other wireless service providers through secondary market swap transactions.
 We expect to continue to pursue similar opportunities to trade spectrum licenses in order to meet capacity and expansion needs in the future.
+We also gain access to spectrum through cross-lease transactions.
 In certain cases, we have entered into intra-market spectrum swaps designed to increase the amount of contiguous spectrum within frequency bands in a specific market.
 Contiguous spectrum improves network performance and efficiency.
 These swaps, as well as any spectrum purchases, require us to obtain governmental approvals.

-Information regarding spectrum license transactions is included in Note 3 to the consolidated financial statements of Verizon Communications Inc. and Subsidiaries.
+Information regarding spectrum license transactions is included in Note 3 to the consolidated financial statements included in this Annual Report.